 Official Code of Georgia Annotated §19-9-44-104 covers all aspects of child custody law.
-This includes both physical and legal custody, the factors the court will consider when assigning custody rights between parents in and around Crabapple, as well as how to provide a child with consistency when custody must be split between parents living in different states.
+This includes both physical and legal custody, the factors the court will consider when assigning rights between parents, as well as how to provide a child with consistency when custody must be split between parents living in different states.

 A parent’s right to make major life decisions regarding their child’s schooling, medical needs, and religious upbringing is known as legal custody.
-Like physical custody, Crabapple courts prefer to award parents with joint decision-making rights to promote communication and collaboration between co-parents.
-Otherwise, either parent may petition the court to consider awarding them with sole legal custody if they believe joint legal custody would not serve their child’s best interests.
+Like physical custody, courts prefer to award parents with joint decision-making rights to promote communication and collaboration.
+Otherwise, either parent may petition the court to consider awarding them with sole legal custody if they believe joint would not serve their child’s best interests.

-Crabapple courts take into account the physical and legal custody arrangement when calculating the amount of support one parent must provide to the other to cover child-care costs.
-It is important to keep this in mind when petitioning the court for your desired custody schedule.
-A lawyer who practices in Crabapple can help you strategize how to obtain the best child-sharing arrangement with financial support in mind.
+Courts take into account the physical and legal custody arrangement when calculating the amount of support one parent must provide to the other to cover child-care costs.
+It is important to keep this in mind when petitioning the court for your desired schedule.
+An attorney who practices in Crabapple can help you strategize how to obtain the best child-sharing arrangement with financial support in mind.

 Each child-sharing arrangement will take into account the best interests of the child first, as well as the resources, obligations, and responsibilities of each parent.
 Under O.C.G.A. §19-9-3(a)(3), a judge must consider a variety of factors when deciding custody rights, including but not limited to:

-A local attorney can help parents present evidence to support a proposed child custody arrangement and obtain an outcome that works for their family.
+A Crabapple attorney can help parents present evidence to support a proposed child custody arrangement and obtain an outcome that works for their family.

 When parents don’t share joint physical custody, a parenting time schedule must provide visitation time to the non-custodial parent.
 Visitation schedules give non-custodial parents an opportunity to spend meaningful time with their children to promote the growth of their relationship.
 Specifically, visitation will define weekly visits, as well as where the child will spend their holidays, school breaks, birthdays, and other major events.